0xPolygonZero/r1cs/README.md

 }
 ```

-Note that this is roughly equivalent to `GadgetBuilder`'s built-in `inverse` method, with slight modifications for readability.
+This is roughly equivalent to `GadgetBuilder`'s built-in `inverse` method, with slight modifications for readability.

 ## Disclaimer